chenmuyao/url_shortener/README.md

 inconvenience is that in `repo` level, we depend on `pgConn.pgError` that has to be changed if we change to another middleware like `GORM`.
 But it is acceptable for the sake of simplicity.
+- After adding the click count feature, it seems that I touched the limit of the database.
+One way to improve that is to asynchronously write the count by using a message queue.